 Improve the Management of Business Finances and Inventory

-- 1Monitor cash flow very carefully.Your efforts at averting failure won't come to much if maintaining good cash flow isn't part of the plan.
+- 1Your efforts at averting failure won't come to much if maintaining good cash flow isn't part of the plan.
 You simply have to always be aware of what the business' revenues and expenses are in order to know how much you are making.
 Being in charge of your finances will allow you to make calculated assumptions and forecasts because the business' seasonal fluctuations and trends are clearly observable in your records.
 You'll therefore almost always be well prepared even as others scurry about trying to pull through periods of slump.
 For this reason you must make an effort of learning how to create and use financial statements starting with the top three i.e. balance sheet, cash flow statement and profit & loss statement.
-Don't leave it all to your accountant or bookkeeper.Advertisement
+Don't leave it all to your accountant or bookkeeper.Monitor cash flow very carefully.Advertisement

 Improve Your Workforce and Organizational Structure

-- 1Hire a competent team.Assembling a great team overnight is quite impossible.
+- 1Assembling a great team overnight is quite impossible.
 The next best thing therefore is to work with what you have, making adjustments as you go forward; hiring is a continuous process.
 While credentials and work experience are the typical considerations for determining who will or won't make the cut, successful hiring will in time depend on your ability to understand the human element and work it to its full potential.
 This happens in soccer all the time where great coaches have transformed players from mediocre to legendary by simply switching their positions.
 Follow up hiring by ensuring that your team is well motivated and empowered.
-Only then can you expect amazing results.Advertisement
+Only then can you expect amazing results.Hire a competent team.Advertisement